julien-blanchard/Loulou/README.md

 # How to run Loulou?

-You'll need to have the *python* language installed on your device, as well as the [mistune](https://mistune.lepture.com/en/latest/) library.
+You'll need to have the *python* language installed on your device (*version 3.6 and above*), as well as the [mistune](https://mistune.lepture.com/en/latest/) library.

 Once this done, simply: